 YOU must take the initiative in starting your scholarship search.
 You will be completing lengthy forms, composing essays, and requesting letters of recommendation.
 Scholarships are available throughout the school year; however, there are fewer scholarships offered in the spring.

 Where do you start?
-Write or email the colleges for financial aid information.
+Call or email the colleges for financial aid information.
 Perhaps the best place to start looking for scholarships is the financial aid office of the colleges you are planning to attend.
 Many students find the majority of their scholarship money comes from the colleges themselves.
 Utilize the computer to conduct scholarship searches, to write your essays, and to request information from colleges.
-Contact the colleges of your choice via their web sites.
+Contact the colleges of your choice via their websites.

 The Deer Valley Unified School District has compiled scholarships that you can search at this link: DVUSD Scholarship List

 Individual appointments with your counselor can help you with Scholarship Searches and help clarify information and planning (although students will have to do the heavy lifting of finding and apply to scholarships which does take dedication and time).